 The Wayne Highlands School District uses an Integrated Pest Management (IPM) approach for managing insects, rodents and weeds.
 Our goal is to protect every student from pesticide exposure by using an IPM approach to pest management.
 Our IPM approach focuses on making the school building and grounds an unfavorable habitat for these pests by removing food and water sources and eliminating their hiding and breeding places.
 We accomplish this through routine cleaning and maintenance.
-We routinely monitor the school building and grounds to detect any pests that are present.
-The pest monitoring team consists of our building maintenance, office and teaching staff, and includes our students.
+We routinely monitor the school building maintenance, office and teaching staff, and includes our students.
 Pest sightings are reported to our IPM coordinator who evaluates the "pest problem" and determines the appropriate pest management techniques to address the problem.
 The techniques can include increased sanitation, modifying storage practices, sealing entry points, physically removing the pest, etc.